njounkengdaizem/codepath_prework/README.md

 - [X] Introduce yourself button shows alert box with an introduciton and dismiss button

 ## Optional Features
-- [ ] User can tap a button to change the color of the background view
+- [X] User can tap a button to change the color of the background view
-- [ ] User can select on additional buttons that provide more info about the user.
+- [X] User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
-- [ ] Any stylistic changes that are not default options (Comment this here)
+- [X] Stylistic Changes:
+      - DropDown Menu for "Major" selection
+      - Tab bar with bar item with change background color, save information and to learn more